Connecting People and Places

 In the lower cultivated field, there is an L shaped long rotation coppice for firewood that we planted in 2009.
 You can see it in the arial photo and understand its multiple function as outlined at the beginning of this document.
 These trees are intended to be coppiced, an eighth of the total every eight years for firewood.
 They are a mix of ash, alder, sweet chestnut, downy birch and cherry with the odd oak and scots pine.
 We allow brambles to fill in the understorey for privacy, windbreak, fruit and wildlife habitat.
 On one side of the L coppice, along the south boundary, is a further firewood/shelter belt of viminalis willow, interplanted with other trees.
 A stone track runs through these trees to allow for access and harvesting.

 The mature woodland is a great resource for many items, ranging from furniture, to crafts, fencing and foraged foods.
-There is no obligation on you to submit plans as to what you make or do as you will inherit our planning permission.
-So, the choice is yours what you do with the land.

 Energy: Water and Electric

 Rainwater is collected from all roofs into ponds or tanks.
 There is over 2000 litres storage currently at the top of the hill for gravity feed to the Undercroft and has been sufficient for our washing selves in the bath, dishes in the sink and clothes in the washing machine.
 We had planned to double this capacity and the tanks are clean and ready to be connected at the plot.
 The main drinking water supply is from a high quality spring further uphill on the previous owner, Sue’s, land.
 Like the hydro-electric and tracks, the water supply is co-owned with the other Lammas plots.
 The spring is called Ffynnon Deg, and the water is delicious and never runs dry.
-We pump it to a header tank using a low wattage electric pump.
-We are the only plot that pumps the water due to our elevation, although there are loose plans to bring it from further uphill by ram pump and then gravity feed down to our plot.
+We pumped it to a header tank using a low wattage electric pump.
+We were the only plot that pumps the water due to our elevation, although there are loose plans to bring it from further uphill by ram pump and then gravity feed down.
 There is also a small spring on the plot that runs for half the year, after rainy weather.
-It is also piped to the buildings, we use it for washing, irrigation or drinking as a back up supply.
+It is also piped to the buildings, we used it for washing, irrigation or drinking as a back up supply.

 The Community Hub and Other Opportunities

-The hub attracts over a thousand visitors a year; a perfect resource for selling your land based products or to teach low impact skills.
+The hub attracts over a thousand visitors a year; a perfect resource for selling land based products or to teach low impact skills.

 We have successfully run certified permaculture design, smallholding skills and natural building courses on our plot and in conjunction with the hub.

 Planning Permission for the site was granted under Pembrokeshie’s now obsolete Low Impact Planning Policy.
 This is similar to the current ‘One Planet Development’ policy, but with much less stringent conditions.
 The inhabitants of the site are obliged to provide an annual monitoring report to the local authority “giving details of the activities carried out during the previous twelve months, setting out performance against the management objectives...and the number of vehicle trips generated”.
 The number of vehicle trips is the only quantified restriction on the plots to not more than 4 trips/day on average.
-The other management objectives do not include fixed targets or restrictions but require the plotholders to describe any contribution towards biodiversity, the local economy etc. We can explain this situation further and show you our previous annual monitoring report.
+The other management objectives do not include fixed targets or restrictions but require the plotholders to describe any contribution towards biodiversity, the local economy etc.

 Here's a short film , showing the plot in 2016